sammyshear/trivia-chase/README.md

-# trivia-chase
+# Trivia Chase

-Trivial Pursuit inspired game using HTMX and Go.
+Trivia game using HTMX and Go.